pearg/pearg_documentation/content/tutorials/introduction-to-rad-seq.md

 **Answer:**
 <span class="spoiler2">The "-t 80" option truncates the read to a final length of 80 bp.
 The "-s 20" option tells the program to discard the read due to low quality if the average quality score drops below 20 in a sliding window (whose size is set by the "-w" option and has a default of 0.15).</span>

+{{% notice info %}}
+In this tutorial, we have trimmed reads to 80 bp, as our sequence reads are 100 bp.
+If you’re using new sequencing data, your reads may be 150 bp reads, and you should trim these to a longer length such as 130 bp or 140 bp.
+If you don’t know what length your sequence reads are, make sure you find out before progressing further in this analysis.
+One method to do this is to run FastQC on your raw FASTQ files.
+{{% /notice %}}

 -----

 ## Alignment